-EOC Low Level Activation - Level 3
+EOC Low Level Activation

-As the lowest activation level, Level 3 is a monitoring or steady state.
+As the lowest activation level, this is a monitoring or steady state.
 This level may only activate the OES Duty Officer or a few other staff assignments, as noted in the figure below.
 The level of staff is commensurate with the needs to support field activation levels and maintain situational awareness as the event changes.
 Additional positions may be activated as needed by the EOC Director.